Steenrod closed parameter ideals in the mod-$2$ cohomology of $A_4$ and $SO(3)$: Recollection of invariant theory

 \begin{lemma} Let $I$ be an ideal in $H^* (BA_4)$, $H^*(B\SO(3))$, or $H^*(B(\bbZ/2)^2)$ generated by homogeneous elements $X$ and $Y$ of positive degrees.
 Then the following are equivalent: \begin{enumerate} \item $I$ is a parameter ideal. \item $X, Y$ form a regular sequence. \item $X$ and $Y$ are coprime. \end{enumerate} \end{lemma}

 \begin{proof} Let $A$ denote any of the three cohomology rings.
-Since $A$ is Cohen-Macaulay and of Krull dimension $2$, the first two statements are equivalent.
-Since $A$ does not have zero-divisors, elements $X,Y$ of positive degree form a regular sequence if and only if multiplication by $Y$ is injective on $A/\langle X\rangle$.
-This is equivalent to $X$, $Y$ being coprime if $A$ is a unique factorization domain. \end{proof}
+Since $A$ is Cohen-Macaulay and of Krull dimension $2$, the first two statements are equivalent; see e.g. \cite[Theorem~A.3.5]{neuselsmith2002}.
+By definition, elements $X, Y$ of positive degree form a regular sequence if and only if multiplication by $X$ is injective on $A$ and multiplication by $Y$ is injective on $A/\langle X\rangle$.
+Since $A$ does not have zero-divisors, the first condition holds.
+Since $A$ is a unique factorization domain, the kernel of multiplication by $Y$ on $A/\langle X\rangle$ is generated by $X$ divided by the greatest common divisor of $X$ and $Y$.
+Hence the second condition is equivalent to $X$ and $Y$ being coprime. \end{proof}

 Our goal is to classify all parameter ideals in $H^*(B\SO(3))$ and in $H^*(BA_4)$ that are closed under Steenrod operations. \begin{definition} An ideal $I$ in the mod-$2$ cohomology of a space is \emph{Steenrod closed} if $\Sq(I)\subset I$, where $\Sq$ denotes the total Steenrod square. \end{definition}